 Skakel wrote up a book proposal for a tell-all book about his family and the Kennedys, to be called Dead Man Talking: A Kennedy Cousin Comes Clean, but the book never made it to publication.

-In June 1998, a rarely invoked one-man grand jury was convened by District Attorney Jonathon Benedict, to review the evidence in the case against Michael Skakel.
+In June 1998, a rarely invoked one-man grand jury was convened by District Attorney Jonathon Benedict to review the evidence in the case against Michael Skakel.
 It was decided there was enough evidence to charge Skakel with Moxley’s murder.
-Skakel surrendered to authorities that day, but was quickly released on $500,000 bail.
+Skakel surrendered to authorities that day, but was quickly released on a $500,000 bail.

 On March 14, 1999, Michael Skakel was arraigned for murder in juvenile court, as he was 15-years-old at the time of Martha’s murder.
 On January 31, 2001, a judge ruled that Skakel would be tried as an adult.
 “You’ve got the wrong guy,” Michael said to Dorthy Moxley during his arraignment.

 His trial began on May 7, 2002 in Norwalk, Connecticut.
 Lacking forensic evidence, prosecutors relied on witness testimony and a weak, changing alibi to make their case.
 The masturbating in a tree thing was talked about at length and passages of his Dead Man Talking book proposal were also used – though he never admitted to murder in the proposal he did talk about “jerking off” in the tree where her Martha’s body would later be discovered.

 Former students from the Élan School testified that they heard Michael confess to killing Martha.

 One, Greg Coleman, testified that Michael bragged to him, “I’m going to get away with murder.
 I’m a Kennedy…” Adding, “He made advances to her, and she rejected his advances.
 He drove her skull in with a golf club.”